daronphang/coding_resources/javascript/angular/NgRx/basics.md

 1) type: read only string describing what the action stand for.
 2) payload: the data sent to the Reducer (not all actions need a payload).

+Can prefix for larger applications as different components may have same action name i.e. "[SHOPPING LIST] Add Ingredients".

 ### Reducers:
 Pure functions accepting two arguments, previous State and Action.
 When an Action is dispatched, NgRx goes through all reducers in the order the Reducers were created until it finds a case for that Action.